dnsimple/dnsimple-support/content/articles/requesting-comodo-certificate.markdown

 DNSimple provides an SSL certificate interface you can use to purchase a new SSL certificate.

-All DNSimple SSL certificates are valid for one year from their issue date.
+All traditional SSL certificates sold by DNSimple are valid for at least one year from their issue date.
 Sixty days before the certificate expires you will begin receiving renewal notices.

 ## Purchase requirements